 When do hedgehogs emerge from hibernation?

 From March, depending on the weather, hedgehogs will emerge from their hibernation.
-They will have been hibernating since around November and during this time will have lost around a third of their body weight, so they will be hungry!
+They will have been hibernating since November and during this time will have lost around a third of their body weight.
+So they will be hungry!
+(Our Hedgehog Hibernation Bundle is perfect if you are reading this blog ahead of hibernation time.)

 What should I feed hedgehogs?

 Hedgehog specific food which is nutritionally balanced is perfect.
 Hedgehogs like a very varied diet.
-When using a dried food, take care to provide fresh water in order to prevent dehydration. https://www.wildlifeworld.co.uk/product-category/hedgehogs/
+When using a dried food, take care to provide fresh water in order to prevent dehydration.
+You can use specially designed food and water bowls to help little snouts.

 Do hedgehogs need shelter?